-Our dust control equipment for hire provides the very best dust control in construction and will help to protect your workers from silica dust in construction and other dust emissions from construction sites.
+Our wide range of HEPA dust extractors, dust suppressions, and other dust control equipment that are for hire, provide the best dust control system in construction.
+These help to filter silica dust and other dust emissions from construction sites.

 Dust extraction and filtration units are the ideal solutions to hazardous dust on site.
 By positioning the capture hood as close as possible to the dust-generating activity, you allow the dust to be captured, contained and controlled, reducing the dangerous particles in the atmosphere and preventing migration outside of the work zone.